Is it really a "weight loss nightmare" during the Chinese New Year? Nutritionists urge: Remember to avoid the "10 sinful foods" when you see them

 4. Remember to drink in moderation.
 Alcohol is actually a source of high calories during dinner parties.
 Although drinking and chatting with friends is one of the great pleasures in life, people who are in the weight control stage mainly drink alcohol.
 A glass of wine of about 150ml or a bottle of beer of 330ml has more than 100 calories; whiskey and Alcoholic beverages with higher alcohol concentrations, such as sorghum, will also have higher calories.

 5. Maintain the total amount principle.
 If you already know that there will be a party that day, you may wish to adjust the contents of the other three meals in a timely manner.
 For example, if there is a party at noon, you may not be too hungry in the evening.
-You can eat lettuce salad with chicken breast and other meals to eat throughout the day.
+You can eat lettuce salad with sous vide chicken breast and other meals to eat throughout the day.
 Even if the total calories exceed the standard, there will not be a heat explosion.

 Further reading: